 - There are oodles of variations on this vegetarian Hoppin John recipe and you can feel free to add or take away as you will.
 The southern way of cooking allows for making do with what you have and so I am making a more classic Hoppin’ John which happens to utilize what I have on hand.

-- Add garlic cloves or minced garlic instead of garlic powder.
+- Add garlic powder instead of garlic cloves or minced garlic.

-- Boost the vegetables and added bell pepper, celery, corn kernels, and/or carrot when you saute the onions.
+- Boost the vegetables and added bell pepper, celery, sliced mushrooms, corn kernels, kale, Swiss chard, and/or carrot when you saute the onions.
+Cook until tender.

 - Add tomatoes or a can of Ro-Tel.

-- Substitute the rice for quinoa if you prefer.
+- Substitute the cauliflower rice for brown or white rice or quinoa if you prefer.
+I like to cook the rice in vegetable broth for extra flavor.

 Here are some more Southern staples you might enjoy: